lbong123/spotify-trend-emailer/README.md

   <img src="https://user-images.githubusercontent.com/108723117/181786012-31b5a25b-5b1d-4397-a44a-b5ff2fc423d4.png" width="700" height="500"/>
 </p>

-The goal of this project was to create an interface for users to play and check the correctness when playing a game of sudoku.
+The goal of this project was to an analytics tool
 *Key Features*
 - randomised board states upon execution of the game
 - a solve button that completes a solution of the sudoku for you